wangjiangshan0725/RF-Solver-Edit/README.md

 You can also run the following scripts to edit your own image.
 ```
 cd src
-python edit.py  --source_prompt [describe the content of your image or leaves it as null] \
+python edit.py  --source_prompt [describe the content of your image or leave it as null] \
                 --target_prompt [describe your editing requirements] \
                 --guidance 2 \
                 --source_img_dir [the path of your source image] \